complextissue/pytximport/README.md

     - When `biotype_filter` is set, all transcripts that do not contain any of the provided biotypes will be removed prior to all other steps.
     - When `save_path` is configured, a count matrix will be saved as a .csv file.

-## Documentation

-Detailled documentation is made available at: [https://pytximport.readthedocs.io](https://pytximport.readthedocs.io).

-### Building the documentation
+## Building the documentation locally

 The documentation can be build locally by navigating to the `docs` folder and running: `make html`.
 This requires that the development requirements of the package as well as the package itself have been installed in the same virtual environment and that `pandoc` has been added, e.g. by running `brew install pandoc` on macOS operating systems.